New York - Marantz is acknowledging audio's past

 receivers (AVRs) and a new preamp processor, previously

-, are the brand's first with 3D-capable
+reported by TWICE, are the brand's first with 3D-capable

 HDMI 1.4a connections and Audio Return Channel.
 The new AVRs also expand the